Lasting Power of Attorney

-Through an LPA, you appoint a trusted person or persons to manage your affairs in your lifetime, mainly in case you become incapable of doing so but it can also be for convenience, for example if you are regularly abroad.
-If you do not have a Lasting Power of Attorney and lose capacity, your loved ones may have to go through a great deal of processes at large cost to be able to help you.
+Through an LPA, you appoint a trusted person or persons to manage your affairs in your lifetime, mainly in case you become incapable of doing so but it can also be for convenience, for example, if you are regularly abroad.
+If you do not have a Lasting Power of Attorney and lose capacity, your loved ones may have to go through a lot of processes at a large cost to be able to help you.

 If you were to suffer an accident and be confined to bed or hospital, contract an illness or have a more serious accident that permanently incapacitates you or become mentally incapacitated as a result of old age or some other reason, then without a Lasting Power of Attorney (LPA) in place, the ONLY way your financial affairs can be managed is by making an application (by a relative or someone close to you) being to the Court of Protection for Deputyship.

 The application must provide personal information about themselves, their family, their own finances and the relationship with the person they wish to help care for.
 Medical evidence also needs to be obtained.

 This process costs a considerable amount of money and can take anything between 12 weeks and 10 months (or longer during COVID-19), by which time your finances could be seriously damaged and your loved ones may not be able to access your money or assets for your and their benefit.
 Even worse, a Judge will make the final decision as to who is appointed as the Deputy and this may not be who you would have wished to manage your affairs.

 The appointment by the Court of Protection does not even have to be a family member and could prefer to appoint a Panel Deputy; either retired Solicitors or Barristers who work for the Office of the Public Guardian (OPG) or a Local Authority.

 That is also not the end of the matter.
 As an appointed Deputy you have to pay annual supervision fees and report your actions and spending to the Courts.